jameskelleher/GetDataAssignment/README.md

 * `train/X_train.txt` – Training set, with each column being a feature and each row being a measurement
 * `train/y_train.txt` – Training activity labels

-Once all of the above data has been loaded into R, we can row-bind the related testing and training data subsets, leaving us with three data frames: subjects, activities, and feature data.
-We also create a factor that identifies which obseverations are testing and which are training – while not necessary to procure the desired tidy data set, it could be useful to keep track of this information should the project be continued.
+Once the above data has been loaded into R, we can row-bind the related testing and training data subsets, leaving us with three data frames: subjects, activities, and feature data (we also create a factor that identifies which obseverations are testing and which are training – while not necessary to procure the desired tidy data set, it could be useful to keep track of this information should the project be continued).

-Before combining our four data subsets into one, the script extracts the feature data subset of only mean and standard deviation-related features.
+Before combining our data subsets into a single dataset, the script extracts the feature data columns for only mean and standard deviation-related features.
 These variables are then renamed to improve readability.
 For further detail on the extracted features, please see `CodeBook.md`.

 Now that the data subsets have been tidied up, they are column-bound into a single data frame called `dataset`.